thibmaek/awesome-raspberry-pi/CONTRIBUTING.md

 4. Don't submit dead links and try to always submit HTTPS links.
 5. Make sure you're linking to an English resource, other languages not allowed *at this moment*
 6. If there is only support for some devices please mention that by using the [badges](/media/badges) provided.
+7. Add something that is truly awesome and stands out.
+A project that shows how to monitor a greenhouse, water a plant or trigger LEDs are already out there on the web.
+This is not the place for those.

 ### Adding to the list
 1. Click README.md